l05t0ka/DisasterReponseTextClassification/README.md

 ### Description: <a name="description"></a>
-Figure Eight Data Set [Disaster Response Messages](https://www.figure-eight.com/dataset/combined-disaster-response-data/) contains several thousands of messages that have been assigned to some of 36 categories based on their content.
-These categories represent various emergencies.
+Figure Eight Data Set [Disaster Response Messages](https://www.figure-eight.com/dataset/combined-disaster-response-data/) contains several thousand messages that have been assigned to some of 36 categories based on their content.
+These categories represent various emergencies such as "floods", "earthquakes" or related to security.

 The main goal of this project is to develop a web dashboard that can help emergency workers analyze incoming messages and sort them into specific categories to speed up aid and contribute to more efficient handling of emergency situations.
-This project demonstrates, among other things, textual data handling, building an ETL- and ML-pipeline and deployment of the trianed model to the Web using Flask.
+This project demonstrates, among other things, textual data handling, building an ETL- and ML-pipeline and deployment of the trained model to the Web using Flask.